fordjes/sdn-labs/linux/02_bridges.md

   - **Q1: What is the state of your veth1?**
     - A1: The state is down.
 Interfaces are always down after they are moved.

   >

-  >
   Hopefully everything is clear up to this point, but here's another update to our ongoing illustration.
 Right now we're investigating the state changes to veths when they are moved into new namespaces.

   ![Alta3 Research Linux Bridge Move veth2 to Mario NS](https://alta3.com/labs/images/alta3_sdn_linuxbridge05.png)

-0. Show the current L2 *mario* namespace configuration.
+0. The follow command runs the *ip link show* command within the *mario* namespace.
+Show the current L2 *mario* namespace configuration:

   `student@beachhead:~$` `sudo ip netns exec mario ip link show`